davidbradway/DPS-Menu-Scraper/Google_API.md

 5. **Integrate Credentials in Your Application
    - The Python script `gcal.py` loads the credentials the first time it is run
    - The credentials are used in web authentication flow via a website to download a token and save it to a JSON file.
 Make sure this file is in the same working directory.
-   - Then on subsequent runs, until the token expires, the safed `token.json` file is loaded.
+   - Then on subsequent runs, until the token expires, the saved `token.json` file is loaded.